trailofbits/manticore/README.md

 ## FAQ

-### How does Manticore compare to [angr](http://angr.io)?
+### How does Manticore compare to angr?

-In short, Manticore is simpler.
-Manticore is a smaller codebase, and has fewer dependencies and features.
-Accordingly, Manticore may also be slower, for example, due to having less symbolic execution optimizations and techniques implemented.

-Generally speaking, a subset of the analyses that can be implemented with angr, can be implemented with Manticore, however if you’ve used neither, you may find Manticore to have a slightly less steep learning curve.
-Additionally, if you come from a reverse engineering or exploitation background, you may find Manticore intuitive due to its lack of intermediate representation and overall emphasis on staying close to machine abstractions.
+Manticore is simpler.
+It has a smaller codebase, fewer dependencies and features, and an easier learning curve.
+If you come from a reverse engineering or exploitation background, you may find Manticore intuitive due to its lack of intermediate representation and overall emphasis on staying close to machine abstractions.